blacklightpy/vaultofknowledge/World Building/Science and Engineering/Engineering Resources/Engineering Components/Electronic Oscillator.md

 # Examples
 The most common linear oscillator is a crystal oscillator, in which the output frequency is controlled by a piezo-electric [[resonator]] consisting of a vibrating [[Quartz|quartz crystal]].

-In common language, resonators are
+In common language, resonators refer to low budget, or ceramic oscillators, while oscillators refer to [[crystal oscillator|crystal oscillators]].